DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Author: Donna Bartlett, Medical Writer, Allori, Melbourne, Victoria, Australia.
-DermNet Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+DermNet NZ Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 December 2018.

 This article was supported by an educational grant from Novartis, distributors of Xolair™ in New Zealand and Australia.
 Xolair is not indicated for the treatment of chronic inducible urticaria in either country.
 Sponsorship does not influence content.

-Chronic urticaria is the daily or episodic occurrence of weals (hives), angioedema or both for six weeks or more [1,2].
-Chronic urticaria can persist for a few months to many years [2,4].
+Chronic urticaria is the daily or episodic occurrence of weals, angioedema, or both for 6 weeks or more [1,2].
+Chronic urticaria can persist for a duration ranging from a few months to many years [2,4].

 International guidelines have recently been published for the classification, diagnosis, and management of chronic urticaria, based on a consensus from multiple national and international societies .

 Chronic urticaria is either spontaneous or inducible; both types may co-exist in one patient [1,2].
 (See DermNet NZ's page on Chronic spontaneous urticaria).

 Chronic inducible urticaria is chronic urticaria that has an attributable cause or trigger and is classified according to the stimulus that provokes weals to develop.
-Commonly, these are stroking or scratching the skin (dermographism), or following exercise or emotional upset (cholinergic urticaria).
+Commonly, these stimuli that provoke weals to develop include stroking or scratching the skin (dermographism), exercise, and emotional upset (cholinergic urticaria).

 Chronic urticaria is reported to affect 1.8% of the population .
 The prevalence of chronic inducible urticaria is approximately 0.5% (15–25% of all cases of chronic urticaria) .

 Women experience urticaria and chronic urticaria almost twice as often as men [2,4].
 Although urticaria in children is common, they are more likely to present with chronic spontaneous urticaria than with chronic inducible urticaria .

 Chronic inducible urticaria usually presents with weals [1,2].
 Weals can appear on any site of the body [2,5].

 Characteristically, weals are:

 Symptoms are usually confined to skin areas that are exposed to a specific trigger.
 Individual patients may exhibit two or more subtypes of chronic inducible urticaria .